-The Special Revenue Fund - This fund accounts for revenue sources that are legally restricted for specific purposes.
-This fund accounts for the revenues and expenditures related to Federal and State grants, revenues and expenditures for the food dispensing programs, and a portion of Student Body activities.
+The Special Revenue Fund - This fund accounts for revenues designated for specific purposes.
+This fund accounts for the revenues and expenditures related to specific purpose grants and other revenues when required by statute, charter provision, or the terms of the grant.